Bathgama

-Bathgama a Sri Lankan caste predominantly in the Kandyan provinces, the traditional occupation of which was the cultivation of rice paddy.
+Bathgama is a Sri Lankan caste located predominantly in the Kandyan provinces, the traditional occupation of which was the cultivation of rice.
 Hence the name Bath (rice) and Gama (village) in the Sinhala language.

-Pre History
+Pre-history

 There were Several different indigenous clans lived in the island during the Pre Vijaya era (before 505 BCE).
 These clans believed that four main clans are Yaksha, Naga, Dewa (people), and Raksha.

 It is believed that these names were attributed metaphorically to indicate their profession.
 Yaksha tribe of people were believed to inhabit in the mountains where they had used monsoon wind to mould iron, Raksha people were supposed to be farmers who used the steel products of the yaksha tribe of people in their farming endeavors.

 The name Raksha is derived from the two syllables Ra + Kus, in Sinhalese Kus means "stomach"; Rakus literally means the people who fulfill hunger or the people who provide rice, the staple food of the Sinhalese people.
 The Naga tribe of people were believed to be traders, the Deva tribe of people were the ruling, governance, military service, irrigation, trade, engineering, and agriculture.

 As with most other occupational castes in Sri Lanka, the traditional occupation of Govigama and Bathgama was agriculture under Sri Lanka’s feudal land tenure system.
-But Govigama and Bathgama both communities was in the same tribe call Raksha in pre Wijayan history.
+Bathgama was in the tribe called Raksha in pre Vijayan history.